natelandau/dotfiles/README.md

 * ~/bin/ scripts
 * Configuration files
 * Scripting templates and utilities
-* `install.sh`, a script to put everything where it needs to go
+* Bootstrap scripts to automate the process of provisioning a new computer or VM.

 **Disclaimer:**  *I am not a professional or trained programmer and I bear no responsibility whatsoever if any of these scripts wipes your computer, destroys your data, burns your toast, crashes your car, or otherwise causes mayhem and destruction.
 USE AT YOUR OWN RISK.*